pursuit-curriculum/unit-dsa/intro-to-big-o/lesson-notes/README.md

 For our introduction, we'll only consider time complexity and worst-case scenarios.
 In your studies, as you continue to learn, you should learn and consider space complexity and other scenarios as well.

-We will look at five classes of complexity.
+We will look at five classes of growth complexity.
+There are more, but these are the ones that appear most often.

 ### Set Up